Liam-Measurelab/aws_machine_learning_log/README.md

 - F1 Score: F1 score conveys the balance between the precision and the recall.
 - Quantile Loss:  A quantile is the value below which a fraction of observations in a group falls.
 For example, a prediction for quantile 0.9 should over-predict 90% of the times.

+#### Step 5: Model Inference

+Congratulations!
+You're ready to deploy your model.

+Once you have trained your model, have evaluated its effectiveness, and are satisfied with the results, you're ready to generate predictions on real-world problems using unseen data in the field.
+In machine learning, this process is often called inference.

+Always be monitoring!
+Iterative Process